rsuite/rsuite/docs/pages/components/form-validation/en-US/index.md

 # Form validation

-We recommend using [`schema-typed`](https://github.com/rsuite/schema-typed) to manage and verify form data.
-The prompt information provided to the user when there is an error data in the form.
+We recommend using [`schema-typed`](https://github.com/rsuite/schema-typed) to manage and validate form data. `rsuite` integrates `schema-typed` by default, and you can define the data model of the form through the `Schema` object.
+It can help us define data models, validate data, and generate error messages.

 ## Usage